-Given the healthy status of the clupeid stocks targeted by the fishery in this area and evidence of increases in predator populations that rely on these stocks, it is considered that there is no substantial evidence that the fishery has a significant negative impact on the marine ecosystem.
+Given the healthy status of sprat stocks in this area and evidence of increases in predator populations that rely on the clupeid stocks, it is considered that there is no substantial evidence that the fishery has a significant negative impact on the marine ecosystem.
 However, the current poor condition of the cod stock, a factor in which is thought to be the lack of spatial overlap with its clupeid prey and the potential for the fishery to exacerbate the problem is an area of uncertainty.
 Clause F3.2 is met.